This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Hi.
-And welcome to the first ever post for What Should I Make For….!
+And welcome to the first ever post, seared tuna steaks with corn salsa, for What Should I Make For….

 I was a terrible cook for a long time, but also pretty fearless.
 My mom taught me how to cook a handful of meals when I was 11 or 12 and my brothers and me took turns making weeknight dinners after she went back to work fulltime.
 Eventually they gave up their turns and I took over the nightly task of meal prep.

 I started with the basics; meatloaf, beef stew, baked chicken, all of which were barely edible.
 But my family was hungry and not especially picky, so I just kept going.
 I branched out a bit, added different spices, a splash of wine and crossed my fingers.

 I don’t remember it tasting any better, but it did wonders for my confidence.
 I got a feel for the stove and managed not to scar myself irreparably when taking a casserole out of the oven.
 I also realized that it was okay to experiment, to make mistakes, it was the only way to get better.